dictation-toolbox/dragonfly/README.rst

     grammar.add_rule(ExampleRule())                     # Add the command rule to the grammar. grammar.load()                                      # Load the grammar.

+Say *do something computer* and ``Voice command spoken.`` will be printed in the Natlink messages window.
+If you're not using Dragon, then it will be printed into the console window.

 The example above is very basic and doesn't show any of Dragonfly's exciting features, such as dynamic speech elements.
 To learn more about these, please take a look at `Dragonfly's online